-This is the new website of Philip E. Dayvault and DATUM ENTERPRISE, LLC.
+This is the website of Philip E. Dayvault and DATUM ENTERPRISE, LLC.
 As many of you know, Phil is a former FBI Special Agent and Physical Science Technician, who has followed and studied the Shroud since 1973.
 In 1994, he co-founded CSST, Council for Study of the Shroud of Turin, and served as its Director for about eight years.
-Although the site is still under construction as I write this, Phil intends to add more content in the near future.
-Already available on the site is his recent article titled "FACE of the GOD-man."
+The site includes information about his recent book, The Keramion, Lost and Found: A Journey to the Face of God.

 La Sindone en Canarius (The Shroud in the Canaries) En Español